 Scientists suggest that we are entering a sixth mass extinction phase, which is defined as 75% of all species in existence being lost in a short amount of time relative to the age of the earth.
 To put this into perspective, the last mass extinction occurred 65 million years ago when the age of dinosaurs ended.

 In the sixth mass extinction, however, species are declining so rapidly that there could be a chain reaction that causes many ecosystems to collapse at once, completely altering life as we know it.

-Unlike previous mass extinctions that were because of volcanic eruptions or meteors, this is because of the effects of humans, which is why human intervention through wildlife conservation is so important.
+Unlike previous mass extinctions because of volcanic eruptions or meteors, this is because of the effects of humans, which is why human intervention through wildlife conservation is so necessary.

 What are the Goals of Wildlife Conservation?

 Wildlife conservation aims to increase the number of individuals in a species to reflect previous or researched levels.
 The idea is to balance the local ecosystem by finding ways to improve species populations and protect them in the long term.

 A successful example of wildlife conservation is the African Black Rhino.
 Its population had been reduced to only 2,410 individuals in 1995 due to poaching and habitat loss, but it now stands at over 5,000 thanks to wildlife conservation efforts.
 This was tackled by introducing rangers to protect the rhino, providing education to local people about the importance of the species, and working with the local government to implement laws to protect the local wildlife.